frontenddogma/web-development-glossary/manuscript/s.md

 Stack
 : An abstract data type that serves as a collection of elements, with the two principal operations push, which adds an element to the collection, and pop, which removes the most recently added element that was not yet removed.
 The order in which elements come off a stack gives rise to its alternative name, LIFO (Last In, First Out).&nbsp;[†](#w-stack)

+Stack level
+: The position of a box on the z-axis, relative to other stack levels within the same stacking context.
+The CSS `z-index` property can be used to define the stack level of the respective box in the current stacking context.

 Stack Overflow
 : A Q&A site for professional and enthusiast programmers.
 Stack Overflow is a privately held website, the flagship site of the Stack Exchange Network, created in 2008 by Jeff Atwood and Joel Spolsky.
 The name for the website was chosen by voting.&nbsp;[†](#w-stack-overflow) ℹ︎&nbsp;[stackoverflow.com](https://stackoverflow.com/)